Jalen Williams NBA Preview vs. the Nets

 Jalen Williams Insights vs. the Nets

-- He's knocked down 1.3 threes per game, or 9.4% of his team's makes from beyond the arc this season.
+- He's put up 3.1 threes per game, or 8.3% of his team's shots from beyond the arc this season.

-- Williams' Thunder average 103.6 possessions per game, which ranks 27th among NBA teams, while the Nets have a middling offense in terms of tempo, ranking 16th with 101.2 possessions per contest.
+- The Thunder rank 22nd in possessions per game with 103.6.
+His opponents, the Nets, have one of the fastest tempos, ranking ninth with 101.2 possessions per contest.

-- Giving up 116.1 points per contest, the Nets are the 19th-ranked team in the league defensively.
+- Defensively, the Nets are ranked 19th in the NBA, giving up 116.1 points per contest.

-- On the boards, the Nets are ranked 21st in the league, giving up 44.3 rebounds per game.
+- The Nets concede 44.7 rebounds per contest, ranking 22nd in the NBA.

-- Allowing 26.2 assists per contest, the Nets are the 13th-ranked team in the league.
+- In terms of assists, the Nets are 15th in the NBA, allowing 26.3 per contest.

-- In terms of 3-pointers, the Nets are 24th in the NBA, conceding 13.9 makes per game.
+- The Nets are the 29th-ranked squad in the league at allowing threes, conceding 14.2 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!